bitcoin-crazy/another-plasma6-coin/README.md

 * `From Crypto` will select the cryptocurrency and `To Crypto/Currency` will select the pair to be utilized.
 * `Show Coin Name` and `Show Pair`: only one of these can be selected, but both can be unselected.
 * `Decimal Places` is for fractional numbers.
-* The price will be updated every 3 minutes.

 ## Hacking the source code